Folic acid in diet

 - The RDA for vitamins may be used as goals for each person.

-- How much of each vitamin you need depends on your age and gender.
+- How much of each vitamin you need depends on your age and sex.
 Other factors, such as pregnancy and illnesses, are also important.

 The Food and Nutrition Board of the Institute of Medicine Recommended Intakes for Individuals - Daily Reference Intakes (DRIs) for folate: